json420/degu/doc/degu.client.rst

     client *sslconfig* and the actual `ssl.SSLContext`_ will be implicitly built by calling :func:`build_client_sslctx()`.

-    The *address* argument, along with any keyword-only *options*, are passed unchanged to the :class:`Client` constructor.
+    The *address* argument, along with any keyword *options*, are passed unchanged to the :class:`Client` constructor.

     An :class:`SSLClient` instance is stateless and thread-safe.
 It contains